Mortgages

 It depends on the setup at your new home.
 Getting internet access could be as simple as plugging in your new router when you arrive.

-If you do need a new connection installed however, you don’t want to be waiting too long for the technician visit.
+If you do need a new connection installed, however, you don’t want to wait too long for the technician to visit.
 Booking an installation date with your provider well ahead of time will help.

-It’s a good idea to have a back-up plan in case you’re left without internet while waiting for the install, like a monthly, rolling contract mobile broadband plan, which you can cancel when you need to.
+It’s a good idea to have a backup plan in case you’re left without internet while waiting for the installation, like a monthly, rolling contract mobile broadband plan, which you can cancel when you need to.

-What if my new home has no electricity connection?
+What if my new home has no electricity?

 If your new home has had no connection for more than two years, you will need to apply to an electricity supplier for a domestic supply agreement.